Our Top 10 Tips to Save Money Traveling in Iceland

 If you can, experience Icelandic cuisine with the locals.
-When you volunteer for room & board, you’ll get free home-cooked authentic meals.
-When TT intern Emily visited she was able to eat amazing foods for free from her hosts.
+If you volunteer in exchange for room and board, you’ll get free home-cooked authentic meals.
 If your Airbnb host is friendly and hands-on, ask if you can join them for a meal.

-Alcohol can be obscenely expensive in Iceland.
-While many people buy their alcohol in duty-free upon arriving in Reykjavik, we chose to bring boxed and canned wine from our local Icelandic store.
+Alcohol is often obscenely expensive in Iceland.
+You can buy alcohol in duty-free upon arriving in Reykjavik, or bring boxed and canned wine from home (or in our case, a local Icelandic store!)
 Many come in single serving sizes which are more convenient than glass bottles.
 What can I say – we’re classy!
-If you’re looking for something cheap and Icelandic, try a bottle of Brennivin or Icelandic Moss Schnapps!
+If you’re looking for something cheap and Icelandic, try a bottle of Brennivin or Icelandic Moss Schnapps.

 Mr. TT stayed at the Hilton Canopy in Reykjavik last summer.
 The cost is 70,000 Hilton Honors points a night, but the central location and stellar free breakfast make it worth every point.
 Snag one of the American Express Hilton cards to help build up your points.

 The water in Iceland is delicious and perfectly safe to drink.
-Save yourself the cost of expensive bottled water and hit the tap first.
-Your wallet (and mother earth) will thank you.
+Save yourself the cost of expensive bottled water and hit the tap!
+Pack a reusable water bottle and fill up anywhere.
+Your wallet (and Mother Earth) will thank you.

 If you want some cheap souvenirs, funky Icelandic goods, or simply forgot something you need- don’t panic!
 There are several cool and unique cheap places to shop around the island.
 There are several thrift stores located in Reykjavik.
 I recommend going to the Red Cross thrift store if you’re looking for the best deals.